elizetavares/elizetavares.github.io/_teaching/mentorship.md

 ## Placements

 Recent undergraduate advisees have gone on to pursue graduate studies in literature, theatre, law, and education, having been accepted to
-•    Arizona State University, Arizona Center for Medieval and Renaissance Studies
+* Arizona State University (Arizona Center for Medieval and Renaissance Studies)
-•    Boston College
+* Boston College
-•    Emerson College
+* Emerson College (MFA Publishing)
-•    McGill University
+* McGill University
-•    Ohio State University
+* Ohio State University
-•    Portland State University
+* Portland State University
-•    SUNY-Buffalo
+* SUNY-Buffalo
-•    University of Alabama, Hudson Strode Program in Renaissance Studies
+* University of Alabama (Hudson Strode Program in Renaissance Studies)
-•    University of California, Santa Cruz
+* University of California, Santa Cruz
-•    University of Connecticut
+* University of Connecticut
-•    University of Illinois, Chicago
+* University of Illinois, Chicago
-•    University of Illinois, Urbana-Champaign (Library Science)
+* University of Illinois, Urbana-Champaign (Library Science)
-•    University of Iowa
+* University of Iowa
-•    University of Maryland
+* University of Maryland
-•    University of Minnesota
+* University of Minnesota
-•    University of Oklahoma
+* University of Oklahoma
-•    University of Virginia
+* University of Virginia
-•    Vanderbilt University Law
+* Vanderbilt University (Law)